lewie9021/jquery-i18n-loader/README.md

 };
 ```

-Next we need to create a locale file.
+Next we need to create a locale file (en.locale.json).

 ```json
 {